Information on LRBA

 EX6-1G>A IN5 c.646-1G>A splice_acceptor_variant Pathogenic 2

-Please mind that full curation (inclusion of all published variants) of this gene has not been completed yet.
+Please mind that curation (inclusion of all reported gene variants) has not been completed.
 It is currently ongoing.

 Diagnostic pitfalls & paradigms